awsdocs/amazon-sqs-developer-guide/doc_source/getting-started.md

 **Note**
 In this mode, when a message is acknowledged, all messages received before this message are implicitly acknowledged as well\.
 For example, if 10 messages are received, and only the 10th message is acknowledged \(in the order the messages are received\), then all of the previous nine messages are also acknowledged\.

-The rest of the steps are identical to the ones in the [Getting Started with the Amazon SQS Java Messaging Library](#getting-started) example\.
-For a complete example of a synchronous consumer with client acknowledge mode, see `SyncMessageReceiverClientAcknowledge.java` in [Working Java Example for Using JMS with Amazon SQS Standard Queues](sqs-jms-code-examples.md)\.
+The rest of the steps are identical to the ones in the [Getting started with the Amazon SQS Java Messaging Library](#getting-started) example\.
+For a complete example of a synchronous consumer with client acknowledge mode, see `SyncMessageReceiverClientAcknowledge.java` in [Working Java example for using JMS with Amazon SQS Standard queues](sqs-jms-code-examples.md)\.

 The output for this example looks similar to the following: